-The sauna heats your body directly, which heats your body core.
+The sauna heats your core directly.
 Your body absorbs the infrared heat and reacts to it.
 The human body responds to 600-900nm wavelengths by absorbing extra energy.
 Red and near infrared wavelengths stimulate mitochondria in your cells and turns light, oxygen, and the food we eat into usable energy for our bodies through cellular respiration.

 Use of the Infrared sauna can: